gogoneriel/nerite/README.md

-## Significant changes in Liquity v2
+## Significant changes in "Liquity V2 protocol which Nerite uses"

 - **Multi-collateral system.** The system now consists of a CollateralRegistry and multiple collateral branches.
 Each collateral branch is parameterized separately with its own Minimum Collateral Ratio (MCR), Critical Collateral Ratio (CCR) and Shutdown Collateral Ratio (SCR).
 Each collateral branch contains its own TroveManager and StabilityPool.
 Troves in a given branch only accept a single collateral (never mixed collateral).
 Liquidations of Troves in a given branch via SP offset are offset purely against the SP for that branch, and liquidation gains for SP depositors are always paid in a single collateral.
 Similarly, liquidations via redistribution split the collateral and debt across purely active Troves in that branch.

 - **Collateral choices.** The system will contain collateral branches for WETH and several LSTs: rETH, wstETH and either one (or both) of osETH and ETHx (TBD).
 It does not accept native ETH as collateral.

 - **User-set interest rates.** When a borrower opens a Trove, they choose their own annual interest rate.
 They may change their annual interest rate at any point.
 Simple (non-compounding) interest accrues on their debt continuously, and gets compounded discretely every time the Trove is touched.
-Aggregate accrued Trove debt is periodically minted as BOLD.
+Aggregate accrued Trove debt is periodically minted as USDN.

-- **Yield from interest paid to SP and LPs.** BOLD yields from Trove interest are periodically paid out in a split to the Stability Pool (SP), and to a router which in turn routes its yield share to DEX LP incentives.
+- **Yield from interest paid to SP and LPs.** USDN yields from Trove interest are periodically paid out in a split to the Stability Pool (SP), and to a router which in turn routes its yield share to DEX LP incentives.
 Yield paid to the SP from Trove interest on a given branch is always paid to the SP on that same branch.

-- **Redemption routing.** Redemptions of BOLD are routed by the CollateralRegistry.
+- **Redemption routing.** Redemptions of USDN are routed by the CollateralRegistry.
 For a given redemption, the redemption volume that hits a given branch is proportional to its relative “unbackedness”.
-The primary goal of redemptions is to restore the BOLD peg.
+The primary goal of redemptions is to restore the USDN peg.
 A secondary purpose is to reduce the unbackedness of the most unbacked branches relatively more than the more backed branches.
-Unbackedness is defined as the delta between the total BOLD debt of the branch, and the BOLD in the branch’s SP.
+Unbackedness is defined as the delta between the total USDN debt of the branch, and the USDN in the branch’s SP.

 - **Redemption ordering.** In a given branch, redemptions hit Troves in order of their annual interest rate, from lowest to highest.
 Troves with higher annual interest rates are more shielded from redemptions - they have more “debt-in-front” of them than Troves with lower interest rates.
 A Trove’s collateral ratio is not taken into account at all for redemption ordering.

 - **Unredeemable Troves.** Redemptions now do not close Troves - they leave them open.
-Redemptions may now leave some Troves with a zero or very small BOLD debt < MIN_DEBT.
+Redemptions may now leave some Troves with a zero or very small USDN debt < MIN_DEBT.
 These Troves are tagged as `unredeemable` in order to eliminate a redemption griefing attack vector.
 They become redeemable again when the borrower brings them back above the `MIN_DEBT`.

 - **Troves represented by NFTs.** Troves are freely transferable and a given Ethereum address may own multiple Troves (by holding the corresponding NFTs).